rexresearch

 KR101353410

-The present invention, comprising of a moving body; a disk-shaped
+The present invention, comprising of a moving body; a

-body and a pairing unit which is formed adjacent to the rear of
+of the moving body and a pairing unit which is formed adjacent

-the cavity generator, provides an underwater vehicle.
-The
+to the rear of the cavity generator, provides an underwater

-invention enables high-speed traveling by allowing supercavitation
+vehicle.
+The invention enables high-speed traveling by allowing

-easily changed in a supercavitation state.
+direction to be easily changed in a supercavitation state.

-Piecewise linear method for analyzing
+linear method for analyzing supercavitation navigation body

-supercavitation navigation body kinetic characteristics
+kinetic characteristics

 CN103558009

-A piecewise linear method for analyzing supercavitation navigation
+A piecewise linear method for analyzing supercavitation

-a supercavitation navigation body, linearization is performed on a
+balance point of a supercavitation navigation body,

-system at the balance point to obtain a jacobian matrix of the
+obtain a jacobian matrix of the system and a characteristic

-system and a characteristic equation at the balance point,
+equation at the balance point, characteristic values of the

-characteristic values of the system are obtained, and the balance
+system are obtained, and the balance point of the system is

-point of the system is judged to be an unstable saddle focus.
-By
+judged to be an unstable saddle focus.
+By the adoption of the

-the adoption of the piecewise linearization of the sliding force
+piecewise linearization of the sliding force function, the

-conditions of the model have concise analytical expressions, and
+model have concise analytical expressions, and the

-the supercavitation navigation body kinetic characteristics are
+supercavitation navigation body kinetic characteristics are

 analyzed more conveniently.

-UNDERWATER MOVING OBJECT USING
+MOVING OBJECT USING SUPERCAVITATION

 WO2013187674